Note: Files are in Adobe (PDF) format.

 Movement in PPE during the period under review is as follows:

-Inventories comprised the following:
+Inventories decreased marginally and comprised the following:

 Trade and other receivables comprised the following: